-Introducing our Generation 3 range of High Frequency Trading (HFT) Servers.
+Introducing our GENERATION 3 range of High Performance Servers.
 Overclocked, custom-built, and vigorously tested to deliver the highest possible performance.

 Introducing the ultimate system for at the desk trading and quantitative analysis professionals.
 Our powerful server technology is now available in workstation form.

 Premium servers for data capture and analysis, market data processing or back-office analytics – Blackcore has a solution for you.

 Definitions.
 In these Conditions, the following definitions apply:

 "Business Day"; a day (other than a Saturday, Sunday or a public holiday) when banks in London are open for business.

 "Conditions"; these terms are conditions as amended from time to time in accordance with clause 22.

 "Contract"; the contract between the Supplier and the Customer for the supply of Goods and/or Services in accordance with these Conditions.